 - it reaffirms positive family relationships which can only be good for the business.

-Particularly in the case of large families, it can be difficult to include everyone in the business in a meaningful way but offering opportunities to be heard and promising to listen is something that active members have a responsibility to do and non-active family members have a responsibility not to take advantage of.
+Particularly in the case of large families, it can be difficult to include everyone in the business in a meaningful way but offering opportunities to be heard and promising to listen is something that active members have a responsibility to do and non-actively family members have a responsibility not to take advantage of.